Design Thinking on Software Development

 One of our most important roles is to help clients define and validate their ideas.
-We have discovered that Design Thinking’s short feedback loops help us to reach better products faster, saving our clients money.
+We believe that Design Thinking’s short feedback loops help us to reach better products faster, while also saving money to our clients.

-We’ve discovered that adapting Design Thinking to our process can save our clients and ourselves a lot of money.
+Adapting Design Thinking to our processes can save our clients and ourselves a lot of money.

 Let’s look at how budgeting problems typically arise in a project.
-The traditional process for software development goes like this:
+The traditional process goes like this:

-Client has idea • client/software company draws up wireframes and works out details of features • company provides estimates • design is made • client approves design • product gets made • product is tested • product is released for users
+Client has an idea → client/company draws up wireframes and works out features → company provides estimates → company makes design → client approves design → company makes product → tests run on product → company launches product for users.

-At some point in this process the client or company will discover that a feature hasn’t been properly thought through or that something is missing.
-An inexperienced team will almost always make this mistake, but it can still happen with experienced teams and seemingly clear-cut projects.
-Worse yet, the software company could deliver a product that doesn’t meet the expectations of the client or the users.
+At some point, the client or company may discover that a feature is far from original plans, or that something is missing.
+An inexperienced team will almost always make this mistake: but it can happen with experienced teams, and clear-cut projects.
+Worse yet, the company could deliver a product that doesn’t meet the expectations of the client, or the users.

-Resolving such oversights involves stressful back-and-forth between the client and the company, and unfortunately someone ends up eating the cost.
+Resolving these oversights comes with sometimes stressful back and forth talk, and unfortunately, someone ends up eating the cost.

-Design Thinking is a concept that has been in use since the 60s but has recently been promoted by ODEO, a design and consultancy firm, and at the Stanford d.school as a formal line of study.
-Many big brand names, from IBM to Airbnb, have hired designers trained in Design Thinking to help make new products.
+Design Thinking is a concept in use since the 60s, promoted recently by ODEO, a design and consultancy firm.
+It’s also a formal line of study at Stanford University.
+Many big brand names, from IBM to Airbnb, have designers trained in Design Thinking to help them make new products.

-Design thinking is essentially a user-first approach that focuses on rapid prototyping and feedback.
-The steps are:
+Essentially, is a user-first approach with focus on rapid prototyping and feedback.

-1) Empathize with users in order to find out what they need
+- Empathize with users in order to find out what they need.

-2) Define specific problems that the product will resolve
+- Define specific problems that the product will resolve.

-3) Ideate (which is a fancy word for brainstorming) to come up with possible solutions
+- Ideate (just is a fancy word for brainstorming) to come up with possible solutions.

-Design Thinking sometimes catches flack because it is rather theoretical and has a buzzword sheen that can turn people off.
-And not every company has resources like IBM that can be spent on a room full of experts dreaming up the next big thing.
+This process gets repetitions, until users feel the product solves their problem.
+However, it sometimes catches flack, because it’s rather theoretical and has a buzzword sheen that can turn people off.
+Not every company has the resources for a room full of experts, dreaming up the next big thing.

 Making Design Thinking Agile

-We had been aware about Design Thinking but didn’t think about how to incorporate it into our process until we came across Jake Knapp’s book, Sprint.
-The book provides a method for Design Sprints, a process that can be easily adapted to companies of any size.
-One of the key features that differentiates Design Sprints from Design Thinking is that it puts a time limit of five days on the process.
-In emphasizes getting a prototype rolled out quickly over, say, creating detailed user stories.
+While we have known Design Thinking from a long time ago, we incorporate it into our processes after reading Sprint.
+This book, by Jake Knapp, provides a method for Design Sprints, easily adaptable to all companies.
+One of the keys between Design Sprints from Design Thinking, is putting a time limit of five days on the process.
+It emphasizes getting a prototype rolled out quickly over, and creating detailed user stories.

-The idea of a Design Sprint is to create a feedback loop at the start of the development process.
-While some time needs to be invested in this process, the point of it is to circumvent problems that can arise down the road from poorly developed ideas.
+The idea of a design sprint is to create a feedback loop at the start of the development process.
+While you sometimes need to invest in this process, the point of it is to circumvent problems that can arise down the road from poorly developed ideas.

-To take a real life example: Mandala is a new cryptocurrency exchange that contracted us to design and build the frontend of their platform.
-We started with the design of their dashboard, which would not only feature the complex data needed for an exchange, but would also include trading tools.
-An exchange with these tools doesn’t exist on the market so we didn’t have a clear example for how to design the dashboard.
-Following the traditional development model could have lead us down a complicated path.
+For example: Mandala, a new cryptocurrency exchange, hires us to design and build their platform frontend.
+We started by designing its dashboard, which not only features the complex data needed for exchanges, but also trading tools.
+An exchange with these tools doesn’t currently exist: so there’s no clear example on how to start.
+The traditional development model could have immersed ourselves into a complicated path.

-Taking inspiration from Design Sprints, we decided to do a design sprint of less than a week to nail down the features and look of the dashboard.
-This entailed creating a series of designs that would be presented to the client.
-We started with a very rough version and presented it to the client, which got the discussion started about what was working and what was missing.
-The versions increased in definition until we had fully defined the functionalities of the dashboard.
+We assemble a design sprint of less than a week, to nail down features and the look and feel of the dashboard.
+This lets us create a series of designs to be presented to the client.
+The first version is always rough, but has the potential to discuss what is working and what is missing.
+With every increase in definition, we fully define the functionalities of the dashboard.